 Cooling down means that after vigorous exercise, you move far more slowly for several minutes before you stop exercising for that session.
-The only known benefit of "cooling down” is to keep you from feeling dizzy or passing out after very vigorous exercise.
-However, cooling down has not been shown to:
+The main reason for “cooling down” is to keep you from feeling dizzy or passing out after very vigorous exercise (Sports Medicine, 2018;48:1575–1595).

 Mechanism of Passing Out

 During vigorous exercise, your legs drive your heart, your heart does not drive your legs.
 First, your leg muscles contract and squeeze the blood vessels near them to pump blood toward your heart.
 Then the increased amount of blood returning to your heart stretches the heart and causes it to beat faster and with more force.
 Then your leg muscles relax and the veins near them fill with blood to start the next cycle.
 When you run fast, your leg muscles do a considerable amount of the work pumping blood through your body.
 If you stop suddenly, the blood pools in your legs and your heart has to pick up the slack.
 At the end of a long race, your heart may not be able to pump more blood, so not enough reaches your brain and you end up unconscious.
 Cooling down will help prevent this.

 The treatment is to lie the person on their back, raise their feet high over their head and wait for them to revive.
 If they are not alert within seconds, you should realize that there are more serious causes of unconsciousness and get medical help immediately.
 When a person passes out during a race, it can be caused by something that can be fatal such as a heart attack, irregular heartbeats or heat stroke (Physician and Sportsmedicine, 2003;31(3):23-29).

 If you are just exercising casually, you can slow down before you finish your workout if you want, but cooling down has no particular health benefits.
 On the other hand, if you are exercising vigorously, you should slow down before stopping to reduce your chances of feeling dizzy or even passing out.